CrowdHailer/eyg-lang/eyg/src/eyg/runtime/README.md

 # CEK interpreted runtime

+Env is not really used in resume but if true it needs removing, probably can also remove env from run helper in capture test

 Exposes small step semantics by using the `step` function.
 This returns the `Next` type which either breaks or continues the loop.
 Break is a better word that halt or stop because execution can be resumed.

 Separating the small steps from the runner allows alternative execution modes. i.e. single step debugger, or live coding examples.

+The `state.gleam` module contains all the small step semantics, `eval` and `apply` The `runner.gleam` module contains full execution that loops through the small steps to completion

 *Is there a card version of the small step execution, maybe but I haven't worked out copying a function to a closure*